yuan22/android_device_xiaomi_tissot/README.md

 Device configuration for Xiaomi Mi A1
 =========================================

-The Xiaomi Mi A1 (codenamed _"Tissot"_) is a high-end smartphone from Xiaomi.
+The Xiaomi Mi A1 (codenamed _"Tissot"_) is a mid-end smartphone from Xiaomi.

 It was announced in October 2017.
 Release date was October 2017.